Oculus Rift

+Oculus Rift is a discontinued line of virtual reality headsets developed and manufactured by Oculus VR, a virtual reality company founded by Palmer Luckey that is widely credited with reviving the virtual reality industry.
+It was the first virtual reality headset to provide a realistic experience at an accessible price, utilizing novel technology to increase quality and reduce cost by orders of magnitude compared to earlier systems.
+The first headset in the line was the Oculus Rift Development Kit 1 (DK1), released on March 28, 2013.
+The last was the Oculus Rift S, discontinued in April 2021.

-The Rift went through various pre-production models since the Kickstarter campaign, around five of which were demonstrated to the public before reaching its commercial release.
-Two of these models were shipped to backers, labelled as development kits; the DK1 in mid 2013 and DK2 in mid-2014, intended to provide developers with a platform to develop content in time for the Rift's release.
-However, both were also purchased by many enthusiasts who wished to get an early preview of the technology.
-The Rift saw its commercial release in March 2016 with the Rift CV1, which was discontinued in March 2019 with the release of its successor, the Oculus Rift S.
+The Rift went through various pre-production models prior to the release of the Oculus Rift CV1, the first Oculus Rift intended for use by the general public.
+Two of these, the DK1 in early-2013 and DK2 in mid-2014, were intended to provide content developers with a development kit platform to create content for the Rift's eventual consumer release.
+However, both development kits were purchased by many gaming enthusiasts who wished to get an early preview of the technology.
+The Rift saw its official consumer release in March 2016 with the Oculus Rift CV1, and was eventually replaced in March 2019 by the Oculus Rift S. The Oculus Rift software library is still compatible with its successor, the Oculus Quest.

 History

 Initial prototypes

-The first rough prototype was put together in 2011 by Palmer Luckey (then 18 years old) in his parents’ garage in Long Beach, California.
-Coincidentally, John Carmack had been doing his own research and happened upon Luckey's developments as a fellow member of MTBS.
-After sampling an early prototype, Carmack favored Luckey's approach and just before the 2012 Electronic Entertainment Expo, Id Software announced that their future updated version of Doom 3, BFG Edition, would be compatible with head-mounted display units.